eFournierRobert/themedia/README.md

 # The Media

-The Media is a small social media API written in Go.
+The Media is a small textboard API written in Go.